Squashed quantum non-Markovianity: a measure of genuine quantum non-Markovianity in states: Quantum non-Markovianity and state transformations

 Consider Alice, Bob, and Charlie want to prepare a quantum state $\rho_{ABC}$ using free operations and quantum communication.
-Initially, Alice prepares the state $\rho_{ABC}$ locally in her lab and then distributes $B$ and $C$ to Bob and Charlie, respectively.
-Note, the latter can be done in two steps: (i) Alice sends $BC$ to Bob via noiseless quantum communication to Bob, i.e., $ABC|\emptyset |\emptyset \to A|BC|\emptyset$; then, (ii) Bob sends $C$ to Charlie, i.e., $A|BC|\emptyset \to A|B|C$.
+Initially, Alice locally prepares the state $\rho_{AA'A''}$ in her lab, where $A'\simeq B$ and $A''\simeq C$.
+She then distributes systems $A'$ and $A''$ to Bob and Charlie, respectively.
+Note, the latter can be done in two steps: (i) Alice sends $A'A''$ to Bob via noiseless quantum channel, i.e., the identity channel, $\id_{A'A'' \to BB'}$, where $A''{\simeq} B'{\simeq} C$; then, (ii) Bob sends $B'$ to Charlie via $\id_{B' \to C}$.

 Both steps exploit the protocol of quantum state redistribution.
 Step (i) can be implemented using a free operation and does not consume any resources.
 But, step (ii) cannot be executed using free operations, and there is a cost of quantum communication to realize it.